emnify/product-docs/docs/services/platform/events/event-types.md

 ### SIM registration

-SIM or SIM batch is registered to an organization via a [Batch Identification Code (BIC)](/glossary#bic).
+SIM or SIM batch is registered to a Workspace via a [Batch Identification Code (BIC)](/glossary#bic).

 :::note
-This event doesn't trigger when the emnify team assigns SIMs to an organization.
+This event doesn't trigger when the emnify team assigns SIMs to a Workspace.
 It also doesn't trigger for every SIM of a SIM batch, so the event log is only be visible on the individual SIM when registering single SIM batches.
 :::